 Pan Fried Pork Chops are seasoned and breaded pork chops fried in butter and served with sweet and tangy pan juices.
-Serve over mashed potatoes, rice, or buttered egg noodles with a little chopped fresh dill.
-My favorite vegetables to serve with this are southern-style green beans and honey-glazed carrots.
+I like to serve them over mashed potatoes, rice, or buttered egg noodles with a bit of chopped fresh dill.

 How to make Pan Fried Pork Chops

 Add the white wine to the skillet to deglaze the pan.
 Reduce the wine by half while scraping the bottom of the pan to remove the brown bits.
-Add the low-sodium chicken broth, apple cider vinegar, brown sugar, rosemary, and thyme sprigs.
-Simmer for several minutes, and then serve the pan juices drizzled over the chops.

 - For the best flavor, use bone-in pork chops, preferably center cut.